Optimal Strategies for Guarding a Compact and Convex Target Set: A Differential Game Approach: Introduction

-Reach-avoid games correspond to a class of differential games that are receiving significant attention at present.
-In \cite{yan2017defense}, Yan et. al construct the barrier (which demarcates the winning conditions of players) for a defense game in a circular region analytically.
-This work is revisited and further improved by Garcia et. al in \cite{garcia2019optimal} with the classical differential game-based solution approach, which is later extended to the multiple-pursuer scenario in \cite{garcia2020pride}.
-In \cite{yan2018reach,yan2019task}, Yan et. al extend their method of constructing analytical barriers to multiplayer border-defense games (or football defense games) in a closed convex game region.
-In \cite{garcia2019cooperative,von2020multiple,garcia2020multiple}, the authors show that in fact the classical differential game approach is still applicable in the multiplayer border-defense games.
-The case when the differential game approach is not applicable due to information asymmetry (i.e., the pursuers are aware of neither the location of the target area nor the evader's optimal strategies) was discussed in \cite{selvakumar2019feedback}.
+There have been extensive work on target-defense games (also referred to as reach-avoid games) combining geometric analysis and Isaacs' method.
+In \cite{yan2017defense}, Yan et al. identify a barrier curve that demarcates the winning regions of the defender and attacker in a game of defending a circular perimeter.
+This work is revisited and enhanced by Garcia et al. using Isaacs' method in \cite{garcia2019optimal,garcia2020pride}.
+In \cite{yan2018reach,yan2019task}, Yan et al. extend their method of constructing barriers to a multiplayer border-defense game that takes place in a compact convex game region.
+In \cite{garcia2019cooperative,von2020multiple,garcia2020multiple}, the authors apply Isaacs' method to multiplayer border-defense games and address the presence of dispersal surfaces wherein the players may have not have an unique optimal strategy.
+A multiplayer reach-avoid game under information asymmetry is studied in \cite{selvakumar2019feedback}.

-All of the aforementioned references, however, provide analytical solutions exclusively designed for specific shapes of target areas (or sets), such as circles or border lines.
-In \cite{shishika2018local,shishika2020cooperative}, Shishika et. al discuss the multiplayer perimeter-defense games with a closed and convex target set, yet the motions of the pursuers (or defenders) are strictly constrained in the perimeter of the target area.
-Guarding a target area with motion constraints have also been discussed in \cite{shishika2019team,von2020guarding,lee2020perimeter}.
-Meanwhile, in \cite{pachter2017differential}, which is the main inspiration of this work, the authors address similar target-defense game problems using rigorous methods from differential games.
-Therein, the authors provide the geometric solution approach to the games of kind for convex target areas assuming the players have the same maximum speed.
-The optimal strategies derived in that work, however, are only for the case when the target set is a single point (singleton).
+All of the aforementioned references, however, only discuss the particular cases where the shape of the target set is simple (e.g., a point, line, or circle).
+In \cite{shishika2018local} and \cite{shishika2020cooperative}, Shishika et al. study multiplayer perimeter-defense games with any shape of compact convex target set, but the defenders' motion is constrained along the target boundary.
+Similar problems with motion constraints have also been studied in \cite{shishika2019team,von2020guarding,lee2020perimeter}.
+In \cite{pachter2017differential}, the authors study games of defending a compact convex target set, providing a geometric solution approach to the game of kind for the same speed player case.
+However, a barrier surface is only identified for a circular target case, and the game of degree is only solved for a singleton case.